Main Page Content

 The Department of Theatre has many opportunities and classes for actors.
-We have a sequence of four acting classes at Brockport, in addition we offer Voice and Diction and Physical Vocal Training.
-Auditions for mainstage productions are open to any Brockport student as long as you maintain a C average.
+We have a sequence of four acting classes at The College at Brockport, in addition we offer Voice and Diction and Physical Vocal Training.
+Auditions for mainstage productions are open to any Brockport student as long as you maintain a "C" average.
 We also offer acting internships at Geva Theatre Center - see question below for more info.
 There are many other acting opportunities in senior projects and student directed pieces.

 Do you have professional theatre internships?